Hot30 Countdown

 The Hot30 Countdown was an Australian radio show hosted by Mike Christian (MC) and Mel Greig.
 It was broadcast on the Today Network from the studios of 2Day FM in Sydney, New South Wales to every state and the Australian Capital Territory following The Dirt.
-It was cancelled on 10 December 2012, following the death of Jacintha Saldanha, and was replaced by The Bump.
+It was cancelled on 10 December 2012, following the suicide of Jacintha Saldanha, and was replaced by The Bump.

 History

-Beginning in 1996, the show was first hosted by Ugly Phil and Jackie O under the name Ugly Phil's Hot 30.
-Brisbane-based announcer, Kyle Sandilands, was then moved in to host with Jackie O until the end of 2003.
+In 1993–94, Phil O'Neil (aka Ugly Phil) hosted a nightly program with his then-wife, Jackie O (aka Jackie Last), on Triple M Adelaide called Phil O'Neil's Hot 30.
+Later, Fox FM brought the show to Melbourne, renaming it the Hot30 Countdown.
+When the Austereo network decided to syndicate the show nationally, Phil and Jackie O moved to Sydney in 1996.
+The couple split in 1999, and Phil left the show mid-2000.
+Jason Sole ("Soleman") filled in for a few weeks until the next host was found.
+Brisbane-based announcer, Kyle Sandilands, was then moved in to host with Jackie O from mid-2000 until the end of 2003.

 Labrat and Alexis took over the Hot30 Countdown from 2004 after Sandilands and Jackie O moved to the drive-time slot.
 A previously unknown announcer "Higgo" stepped in after Labrat took the morning shift on 2Day FM.
 Alexis and Higgo hosted the nightly show until 2005, when Craig Low came in to host the program until mid-2006.
 Low occasionally included Carla Bignasca as co-host who was the executive producer of the show from the middle of 2006.

 Hot30 Countdown phased out the national promotion of the Black Thunders in early 2005, across the Today Network.
 Sam Mac and Bignasca hosted the show from late 2006 until early 2007.
 From early 2007 Tim Lee was announced as the permanent replacement to host the show with Bignasca.
 In February 2010, it was announced that Lee and Bignasca would be leaving the Hot30 Countdown, with Lee relocating to Fox FM in Melbourne, presenting Mornings; while Bignasca expected to focus on television opportunities.
 Lee and Bignasca presented their last show on 12 March 2010.